-(b) In exercising the power to adjust under G.S.
-37A-1-104(a) or a discretionary power of administration regarding a matter within the scope of this Chapter, whether granted by the terms of a trust, a will, or this Chapter, a fiduciary shall administer a trust or estate impartially, based on what is fair and reasonable to all of the beneficiaries, except to the extent that the terms of the trust or the will clearly manifest an intention that the fiduciary shall or may favor one or more of the beneficiaries.
-A determination in accordance with this Chapter is presumed to be fair and reasonable to all of the beneficiaries.
+- (4) Shall add a receipt or charge a disbursement to principal to the extent that the terms of the trust and this Chapter do not provide a rule for allocating the receipt or disbursement to or between principal and income. - (b) In exercising the power to adjust under G.S.
+37A-1-104(a), any discretionary power in connection with the conversion or administration of a unitrust under Part 2 of this Article, or a discretionary power of administration regarding a matter within the scope of this Chapter, whether granted by the terms of a trust, a will, or this Chapter, a fiduciary shall administer a trust or estate impartially, based on what is fair and reasonable to all of the beneficiaries, except to the extent that the terms of the trust or the will clearly manifest an intention that the fiduciary shall or may favor one or more of the beneficiaries.
+A determination in accordance with this Chapter is presumed to be fair and reasonable to all of the beneficiaries. - (c) The exercise of powers of allocation of receipts and expenditures contained or incorporated by reference to G.S.
+32-27(29) in wills dated prior to January 1, 2004, shall continue to be valid.